-Discussion in 'Health News and Research unrelated to ME/CFS' started by Indigophoton, Jul 4, 2018.
+Discussion in 'Other health news and research' started by Indigophoton, Jul 4, 2018.

 So the NHS, an organisation with such outdated IT infrastructure that it can't even keep it's machines patched to block drive by ransomware, where critical parts of it's diagnostic lineup won't run on anything newer than window xp, where records are routinely either lost or have to be transferred on paper between departments/consultants because their internal e-coms is so unreliable, these are the people who are going to lead the world in genomic medicine?
 A field which will either need IT that works or result in mass deforestation globally.

 Well.........they do say laughter is the best medicine, although I am not sure they meant maniacal or hollow laughter, and I'm fairly sure that calculation is heavily influenced by the price.

 when the NHS becomes the first health service in the world to routinely offer genomic medicine

 So if I am having trouble with a thrombosed pile (not to be recommended) I will be offered to have my DNA sequenced and put on a waiting list to see a proctologist in the spring?

 You mean something like this could happen?
 'Somewhere between the analysis and the printed copy we have been attacked by gremlins.
 Sadly, the passage of time, theft of a computer containing the original draft, and the fact that none of us can find the proofs anymore, mean that we have no idea when this happened.'